 Through its classical Chinese dance productions Shen Yun depicts the history, myths, and heroes of ancient China.
-Famous characters in the 2020 show include the Yellow Emperor, General Han Xin, General Yue Fei, Emperor Taizong, female warrior Mulan (featured in the 1998 Disney film) and the fearless Monkey King.
+Famous characters in previous shows included the Yellow Emperor, General Han Xin, General Yue Fei, Emperor Taizong, female warrior Mulan (featured in the 1998 Disney film) and the fearless Monkey King.

-During the show bilingual MCs introduce each piece, which is helpful as it provides context to what you’re about to see.
+During the show bilingual MCs introduce each piece.
+This is helpful as it provides context to what you’re about to see.
 The hosts speak both Chinese and the main language of the city they are visiting, which in Vancouver is of course English.
 In addition to elaborate scenes being projected in the background during each piece, song lyrics are also translated and shown on screen.